Key Takeaways

 Lenders often shy away from risky loans.
 That may mean your application will be denied if you have a history of late payments or loan default.

-Thankfully, the internet is home to multiple online lending networks that partner with subprime lenders that specialize in bad credit loan products.
+Thankfully, multiple online lending networks that partner with subprime lenders that specialize in bad credit loan products.
 These loans can help you purchase a vehicle and help you improve your credit score with on-time repayment.

 You may qualify for traditional auto loans or a personal loan that allows you to use your borrowed money in any way you choose.
 You can expect a poor credit loan to come with a higher interest rate and other fees.